Siraj Center for Holy Land Studies, www.sirajcenter.org

 Through its many local connections, it works directly with communities and organizations throughout Palestine (including Bethlehem) and with the entire Middle East.

-Because of its affiliation with the Palestinian Center for Rapprochement Between People (www.pcr.ps), located in Beit Sahour, Siraj was able to implement grass root movements all over the country.
+Because of its affiliation with the Palestinian Center for Rapprochement Between People (www.pcr.ps), located in Beit Sahour, Siraj has been able to implement grass-root movements all over the country.

 In addition, this NGO strives to promote and support the history and cultural identity of the Palestinian people by placing an emphasis on it through organized visits for tourists in Palestine.

 The Siraj Center believes that by inviting and encouraging international people to stay with local families and/or in Palestinian hotels located throughout the West Bank, these efforts will help support and boost the fragile Palestinian economy.

 Furthermore, this non-profit is leading the way in alternative ways of experiencing life in Palestine-through hiking and biking adventures.
 For instance, each year, it organizes the "Nativity Trail" hike from Nazareth to Bethlehem and helps sponsor the "Abraham Path Initiative."
 It also hosts the "Peace Cycle" from London to Jerusalem every year.

 This organization takes great pleasure in planning trips upon requests from various groups and individuals like Christian tour guides, churches, peace activists, and special interest groups.

 Finally, the Siraj Center recruits individuals to participate in its annual programs like the "Palestinians Summer Celebration," which takes place from mid-June until mid-August and the "Annual Olive Harvest," in early October.
 It also organizes inter-religious and inter-cultural explorations as well as the "Christmas Peace Pilgrimage."